-The team uses individual progress reports during staffing meetings to review participant behavior and as part of the discussions regarding responses to behavior.
-Additionally, the RCTC team has Systems Meetings at least quarterly to review performance and policies.
+The WCTC coordinator and case manager track participant progress and share that information in advance of staffing meetings.
+Additionally, the WCTC team has Systems Meetings at least quarterly to review performance and policies.
 The Vermont Judiciary is adopting a new statewide data management system that will enhance and streamline the team's ability to quickly monitor, report, and review program performance metrics.
+Some interviewees also noted that a previous evaluation report guided program improvement efforts in Washington County.
+In addition, interviewees appeared interested in the results of the present evaluation and expressed their intention to use NPC's findings for continued improvement.

-In line with expectations set forth by the State Programs Manager and best practices, the RCTC team is using NADCP's Equity and Inclusion Assessment Tool (EIAT) to monitor for potential disparities.
+In line with expectations set forth by the State Programs Manager and best practices, the WCTC team is using NADCP's Equity and Inclusion Assessment Tool (EIAT) to monitor for potential disparities.
 Best Practice Standard II on Equity and Inclusion reinforces the importance of assessing and reducing disparities (NADCP, 2013).
 NPC commends the team for regularly assessing for equivalent access, retention, and treatment.